Quilotoa Loop

 Where start the Quilotoa Loop?

-The Quilotoa Loop can begin from the entrance of the "Quilotoa Crater" and continue toward the village of Sigchos (or just to the town of Isinlivi).
+The Quilotoa Loop can begin from the main entrance of the Quilotoa and continue toward the village of Sigchos (or just to the town of Isinlivi).
 This route is less demanding, as you'll lose altitude because the Quilotoa Volcano is the highest point on the trail.
-Although it's a good trek route, most adventurers and travelers prefer to leave Quilotoa for the last day of the trail because to reach the end of the trek with the excitement of conquering (and summit) the impressive Quilotoa volcanic lagoon.
+Although it's a good trek route, most adventurers and travelers prefer to leave Quilotoa for the last day of the trail because to reach the end of the trek with the excitement of conquering and summit the impressive Quilotoa.

 Trek Quilotoa Loop